Herbs

 • Vulneraries e.g.: Marigold (Calendula), Cleavers (Galium)

-In case it is helpful to clients, we do formulate off-the-shelf herb mixtures, for general nutritional support, for arthritis, for laminitis, for respiratory problems, for hoof health and for other problems.
-Enquire at the office, if interested: 01367 710324.
+In case it is helpful to clients, we do formulate off-the-shelf herbal mixtures, for general nutritional support, for arthritis, for laminitis, for respiratory problems, for hoof health and for other problems.
+Enquire at the office, if interested.
+This is a service for the benefit of current clients and patients.

-Since finite doses of pharmacologically-active agents are being given in herbal medicine, it is very possible that dosing with many of the available herbal medicines would cause a horse or dog to fail competition ‘dope’ tests.
-There is also a definite risk of residues in food animal products, such as meat, milk or eggs.
-It is possible, furthermore, that herbs can 'summate', potentially dangerously, with conventional drugs given for similar purposes.
+Since finite doses of pharmacologically-active agents are being given in herbal medicine (herbal veterinary medicine), it is theoretically possible that dosing with many of the available herbal medicines would cause a horse or dog to fail competition ‘dope’ tests.
+There is also a definite risk of residues of phytotherapy in ‘food animal' products, such as meat, milk or eggs.
+It is possible, furthermore, that herbs can ‘summate', potentially dangerously, with conventional drugs that have been given for similar purposes.
+In addition, there is a risk of a clash with intercurrent conventional medication.
+An experienced herb vet should be aware of all these factors and be sensitive to them.

 Many unlicensed herbal ‘products’ exist on the market, advertised with great vigour and containing quasi-legal, unsupported, medical claims, whether in the literature, on the label or in the name.
 The AVMC advises to avoid these.
-They are not tailored to your animal.
+They are neither tailored to your animal nor integrated with the patient's other medication or food.
+No effort is made to ensure that they are used safely alongside any other medication, which is potentially very dangerous.
 They are sold more for profit than for medicine.
 No effort has been spent on supplying proof of efficacy, safety and quality (as required for a product licence), despite the claims or implied claims of efficacy and many of the companies have no proper herbal tradition.
-Caveat emptor - buyer beware!
+Caveat emptor – buyer beware!

-To illustrate the scope of herbal medicine, we have prepared several pages for the major species:
+To illustrate the scope of herbal medicine, we have prepared several pages on phytotherapy for the major species:

 Herbs for Horses, Ponies, Donkeys & Mules: Horses Herbal Medicine - Ponies Herbal Medicine